Street Soccer USA

-Street Soccer USA (SSUSA) is a non-profit organization, under the umbrella of HELP USA, that promotes the growth and development of a national network of grassroots soccer programs.
+Street Soccer USA (SSUSA) is a non-profit organization, that promotes the growth and development of a national network of grassroots soccer programs.
 As of 2010, SSUSA has 18 teams across the United States.
 Street Soccer USA was started as part of the Urban Ministry Center in Charlotte, North Carolina.

 SSUSA is the United States base partner of the Homeless World Cup and the host of the annual Street Soccer USA Cup, formerly the Homeless USA Cup, which has been held every year since the inaugural event in Charlotte in 2006.

 History

 Lawrence Cann, a young social entrepreneur, founded Art Works Football Club in Charlotte, North Carolina in 2004.
 The program grew to a 16 city league of programs across the country, and Street Soccer USA became its own 501(c)3 organization in 2010.

 SSUSA is the official partner of the annual Homeless World Cup, founded by Mel Young, and is responsible for organizing the United States' participation in the cup.
 SSUSA has brought a team of homeless soccer players to the Homeless World Cup since 2005.